tgmattso/SciCompHPC/Code/SSH_Info/README.md

 # SSH 101
+This text was provided by Pietro Grutta of the Uinversity of Padua.

 ## What's SSH?
 The Secure Shell (SSH) protocol is a method for securely sending commands to a computer over an unsecured network.
 SSH uses cryptography to authenticate and encrypt connections between devices.
 SSH also allows for tunneling, or port forwarding, which is when data packets are able to cross networks that they would not otherwise be able to cross.
 SSH is often used for controlling servers remotely, for managing infrastructure, and for transferring files.
 [1]